-Telestream releases ScreenFlow 3.0 screencasting software
+Telestream Releases ScreenFlow 3.0 Screencasting Software

-Telestream has announced a major release for its ScreenFlow screencasting software for the Mac.
+Telestream, a provider of digital media tools and workflow solutions, announced a major release for its award-winning ScreenFlow screencasting software for the Mac.
 ScreenFlow 3.0 adds Mac OS X Lion features plus numerous creativity tools, including freehand callouts and video annotations, which allow users to emphasize and embellish portions of their screencasts.
 Extensive new timeline features combine with audio and export improvements to make it even easier to create professional-looking screen recordings for the Web.

+Creatively highlight screen details: New freehand callouts allow users to draw directly on a screen recording to highlight specific regions of the screen using a paintbrush tool.
+The ability to create a box that blurs sensitive onscreen information is also now available.
+New video annotations allow users to emphasize details of their screen recordings by drawing circles, squares, lines and arrows over the video content.
+Users can also adjust the annotation’s size, color, position, shadows and thickness, as well as add movement and transitions.

+Greater efficiency and control: Improved timeline features enable greater efficiency and give users more control over the editing process.
+Timeline enhancements include the ability to easily reorder, resize, and remove tracks, as well as add space and close gaps in tracks, which saves time and steps.
+The ability to group and ungroup clips makes is easier to organize media for larger, more complex projects.

 The latest product and technology information